-Many people make the mistake of changing their dog’s diet due to pregnancy.
+Many people make the mistake of changing their dog’s diet due to being pregnant.

 The problem with this is that they can inadvertently be causing her some serious health issues.

 Do not start giving extra vitamins, calcium, or feeding puppy food while she is pregnant.

 Extra calcium given during a canine pregnancy can actually cause eclampsia.

-This is an extremely dangerous and life threatening situation for a canine, that can occur within hours, and sometimes even within minutes, depending upon the severity.
+This is an extremely dangerous and life threatening situation for a dog, that can occur within hours, and sometimes even within minutes, depending upon the severity.

 Canine eclampsia is commonly referred to as milk fever and immediate vet care is needed to save the mother’s life.

 During her pregnancy, keep her on a good quality regular adult dog food.

 Do not feed her any type of puppy food.
 Continue feeding the normal dog food that she has been eating, only more of it.

 I always allow my female to eat as much as she wants while she is pregnant, as long as it is her normal dog food.
 However, I do not give any table scraps or treats during this time.
 I leave her food dish out at all times, so she can nibble on it as she wants.